perdianto27/recaptcha-jquery/README.md

-# Google reCAPTHA - V2
+# Validation using Google reCAPTHA - V2
 # http request using jquery ajax